RyanDaDeng/laravel-api-module-generator/readme.md

 It's not connected with Laravel, it's just a sample file, you can copy/paste over to your root routes file.
 Delete it if not needed.

 ### Repository-Service Pattern vs Laravel Eloquent
-There is a debate about whether to implement the repository-service pattern in laravel or not...well, after reading bunch of blogs, articles and my years' experience, I can surely tell you Laravel is not designed for using PURE repository-service pattern like Java/Spring.
+There is a debate about whether to implement the repository-service pattern in laravel or not...well, after reading a bunch of blogs, articles and my years' experiences, I can surely tell you Laravel is not designed for using PURE repository-service pattern like Java/Spring.

 One big concern is that, Eloquent model uses Active Record which is completely different from Data Mapper.
 If you are still deciding to make PURE repository-service pattern in Laravel, you will end up with a nightmare, massive, duplicate and ugly code as you are re-writing Eloquent model again.